thomas-k-cameron/my-mbo-analysis-book/src/taker-orders/result.md

 - Signal

-  This is a categorical value that takes one of 3 value;
+  This is a categorical value that takes one of 3 value.

   | Value   | Condition                                                                                                                    |
   | ------- | ---------------------------------------------------------------------------------------------------------------------------- |